illumincrotty/alea-random/README.md

 ## 🔧 Running the tests

-The basic set of tests are in the test script, the coverage script, and the report script.
-Just run those using your perferred package manager (npm, yarn, pnpm, etc.) to make sure nothing has broken.
+The basic set of tests are in the test script and the coverage script.
+Just run those using your perferred package manager (npm, yarn, pnpm, etc.) if you want to make sure nothing has broken.

 ## 🎈 Usage